bitovi/funcunit/doc/guides/contribute.md

 #### For individual modules

-FuncUnit has the same structure as all CanJS individual modules which allows making releases through NPM scripts.
+FuncUnit has the same structure as all CanJS individual modules which allows making releases through npm scripts.
 All versions should follow the [Semantic Versioning](http://semver.org/) guidelines in the form of `MAJOR.MINOR.PATCH` for

 - `MAJOR` version when you make incompatible API changes,